 Premium Brands Holdings Corporation (PBH) - Total Liabilities

-Based on the latest financial reports, Premium Brands Holdings Corporation (PBH) has total liabilities worth CA$4.29 Billion CAD (≈ $3.10 Billion USD) as of December 2025.
+Based on the latest financial reports, Premium Brands Holdings Corporation (PBH) has total liabilities worth CA$5.04 Billion CAD (≈ $3.64 Billion USD) as of March 2026.
 Total liabilities represent everything the company owes to external parties, combining both current liabilities—like accounts payable, short-term debt, and accrued expenses—and non-current liabilities such as long-term debt, pension obligations, lease liabilities, and deferred tax liabilities.
-Explore PBH operating cash flow to assess how effectively this company generates cash.

 Premium Brands Holdings Corporation - Total Liabilities Trend (1996–2025)

 This chart illustrates how Premium Brands Holdings Corporation's total liabilities have evolved over time, based on quarterly financial data.
-For the full company profile including market capitalisation, see Premium Brands Holdings Corporation (PBH) total market value.
+See working capital to net assets of Premium Brands Holdings Corporation to evaluate short-term liquidity relative to the company's equity base.

 Premium Brands Holdings Corporation Competitors by Total Liabilities